Availability

 When Tyk receives a JWT, it performs the following steps to validate the signature:- It extracts the header and payload.

-- Recomputes the signature using its own secret/private key.
+- Recomputes the signature using its own secret/public key.

 - Compares it with the token’s signature.